CBH Bank

-CBH Compagnie Bancaire Helvétique SA (also, CBH Bank) was created in 1975 as a brokerage company known as stock and commodities services.
-In 1991, it obtained full banking license in Switzerland.
-The group currently employs approximately 260 employees.
-The current general manager is Philippe Cordonier.
-The bank is located in Geneva in the Canton of Geneva in Switzerland, and specialized in private banking and asset management.
+CBH Compagnie Bancaire Helvetique SA is a Swiss brokerage firm owned by the Benhamou family.
+In 1991, it obtained a full banking license in Switzerland.
+As of 2025, the group employs approximately 350 people.
+The current Chief Executive Officer is Simon Benhamou.
+The bank is based in Geneva, in the Canton of Geneva, and specializes in private banking and asset management.